Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

-Using the halo abundance to probe primordial universe physics requires further developments on various fronts.
+Using the HMF to probe primordial universe physics requires further developments on various fronts.
 From the observational side, we need to understand the systematics behind high-mass supergalactic structures at low and high redshifts, which Euclid~\cite{Amendola:2016saw} and JWST~\cite{Gardner:2006ky} observations may help to alleviate, as well as issues with baryonic physics and Halo Occupation Distributions.
+The HMF is sensitive to the one-point statistics of the density field only, but it would also be interesting to consider observables probing non-Gaussianities in higher correlators.
 From the theoretical side, we need to implement realistic physical models in our pipeline, and go beyond the simple phenomenological prescription adopted here (although this is not expected to alter our qualitative conclusions, it matters for quantitative details).
 Finally, on the numerical side, it would be necessary to run $N$-body simulations with non-Gaussian initial conditions of the type described above.

-Altogether we have demonstrated the impact of quantum diffusion on the large-scale structure of the universe and how the halo mass function and cluster abundances can be used to probe early-universe physics.
+Altogether we have demonstrated the impact of quantum diffusion on the LSS and how the HMF and cluster abundances can probe early-universe physics.
 More importantly, we have shown that, within the standard cosmological model itself, quantum diffusion is inevitable during inflation, and some of the current tensions can be alleviated thanks to the non-Gaussian nature of the tails of primordial perturbations.